Chart Color Schemes

 An assessment of population growth drivers in Balaclava reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of the suburb of Balaclava (Vic.) is around 5,989.
-This reflects an increase of 597 people since the 2021 Census, which reported a population of 5,392 people.
-The change is inferred from the resident population of 5,983 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 88 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,880 persons per square kilometer.
-Balaclava's growth rate of 11.1% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, the Balaclava (Vic.) statistical area (Lv2) has an estimated population of around 5,927.
+This reflects a growth of 535 people since the 2021 Census, which reported a population of 5,392.
+The increase is inferred from AreaSearch's estimate of 5,917 residents following examination of ABS ERP data release in Jun 2024 and an additional 88 validated new addresses since the Census date.
+This results in a density ratio of 7,798 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 9.9% exceeded the national average (9.7%).
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with 2022 as the base year for each SA2 area.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering these projections, a significant population increase is forecast for the suburb over time, with an expected growth of 1,448 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 22.6% in total over those 17 years.
+AreaSearch projections for Balaclava (Vic.)
+(SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation method.
+Future population growth is forecasted to be significant, with the area expected to grow by 1,500 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 24.8% over the 17 years.

 Frequently Asked Questions - Population